 How Do You Fix A Root Tear of the meniscus?

-In order to fix the root of the meniscus, we need to pull the root against the tibia in the same place where the root was before your injury.
+To fix the root of the meniscus, we need to pull the root against the tibia in the same place where the root was before your injury.
 The procedure is mostly arthroscopic.
-It is a technically challenging procedure so please be sure that your physician has performed many of these.
+It is a technically challenging procedure, so please be sure that your physician has performed many of these.
 After we put a suture around the root of the meniscus, we drill a hole from the front of your tibia into the root area.
-We then bring the sutures out through the hole and tie them over the front of the tibia.
-Therefore we are pulling the root down into the tibia and the suture will hold it in place until it heals.
-In the picture above you can see how the suture is through the root of the meniscus, and the meniscus is being pulled down into a small hole I created to encourage healing.
+We then bring the stitches out through the hole and tie them over the front of the tibia.
+Therefore we are pulling the root down into the tibia, and the stitching will hold it in place until it heals.
+In the picture above, you can see how the stitch is through the root of the meniscus, and the meniscus is being pulled down into a small hole I created to encourage healing.

 Do All Meniscus Root Tears Need Surgery?

 The body of evidence about the treatment of root tears of the meniscus is growing.
 There is a generalized agreement that most medial root tears that occur in the setting of moderate or severe osteoarthritis should not be fixed.
 In these cases, the meniscus is usually degenerative or wearing out.
 Studies have shown that if these tears are fixed, they will commonly tear again in a very short time frame.
 If the arthritis is severe, then fixing the root tear may not alleviate your pain.

 Medial root tears with minimal osteoarthritis should likely be fixed or repaired.
-A repair will eliminate the giving way or instability.
+A successful repair will eliminate the sense of the knee giving way or feeling unstable.
 More importantly, fixing a medial meniscus root tear might slow the progression of osteoarthritis.
-But the key issue here is that the severity of the arthritis in the knee must be minimal.
+But the critical issue here is that the severity of arthritis in the knee should be mild/moderate.